-"Cyber-infrastructure makes applications dramatically easier to develop and deploy, thus expanding the feasible scope of applications possible within budget and organizational constraints, and shifting the and engineer's effort away scientist's from information technology development and concentrating it on scientific and engineering research.
+"Cyber-infrastructure makes applications dramatically easier to develop and deploy, thus expanding the feasible scope of applications possible within budget and organizational constraints, and shifting the and engineer's effort scientist's away from technology information development and concentrating it on scientific and engineering research.
 Cyber-infrastructure also increases efficiency, quality, and reliability by capturing commonalities among application needs, and facilitates the efficient sharing of equipment and services."